tischda/mkdoc/README.md

 ### Usage

+Your project folder should contain your Markdown files, a `metadata.yaml` frontmatter and a `pandoc.options` file (see the `test` directory for an example).

 Just run the `mkdoc` command in the project folder.
 This will take all `[0-9][0-9]*.md` files in ascending order as input to pandoc (I'm ususally using one file per chapter).